MFoppele/ThesisDSS/README.md

 # ThesisDSS
-Repo for Master Thesis
+Repository for Master Thesis

-In my opinion the quality of the data sets is reduced due to the pre-processing codes that are implemented
+Both data and code is available for supervision of the Thesis process